ZwiiDoan/movie-tickets-service/README.md

 * `customers` list must not be empty and must have unique customer names
 * `customer.name` must not be empty or blank
 * `customer.age` must be a positive number

+`totalCost` in responses are rounded to nearest cent.

 ### Build